5gon12eder/msc-graphstudy/README.md

 are subsequently invoked by the driver script but may also have merits on their own.
 The tools are structured by their purpose in the following sub-directories.

- - `generators` -- These tools take &ldquo;nothing&rdquo; and output a graph.
+ - `generators` &mdash; These tools take &ldquo;nothing&rdquo; and output a graph.
 The directory contains probabilistic graph generators and a program to &ldquo;import&rdquo; graphs from a variety of formats.
- - `layouts` -- Layout algorithms; these tools take a graph and output a layout for it.
+ - `layouts` &mdash; Layout algorithms; these tools take a graph and output a layout for it.
- - `unitrans` -- Unary layout transformations; these tools take a layout and output another layout (or multiple).
+ - `unitrans` &mdash; Unary layout transformations; these tools take a layout and output another layout (or multiple if multiple rates are specified).
- - `bitrans` -- Binary layout transformations; these tools take two layouts and output another layout (or multiple).
+ - `bitrans` &mdash; Binary layout transformations; these tools take two layouts and output another layout (or multiple if multiple rates are specified).
- - `properties` -- These tools take a layout, compute some property of it and output some data.
+ - `properties` &mdash; These tools take a layout, compute some property of it and output some data.
- - `metrics` -- These tools take a layout, compute some metric for it and output some number.
+ - `metrics` &mdash; These tools take a layout, compute some metric for it and output some number.
- - `visualizations` -- These tools take a layout and output a drawing (an image file of some sort).
+ - `visualizations` &mdash; These tools take a layout and output a drawing (an image file of some sort).
- - `utility` -- These tools do various things.
+ - `utility` &mdash; These tools do various things.

 The sub-directory `common` contains no programs but C++ code that is shared by all command line tools.
 The static library is called `libcommon.a` when built.
 It contains a grab-bag of features needed for this project and is not